BUS2019 : Understanding Work and Organisations

 Teaching Rationale And Relationship

 The lectures provide the students with a framework upon which they can develop their understanding of work and organisations.
 The seminars provide opportunities for evaluating the practical implications of the learnt management and organisation theory, in real work and organisational context.

 The format of resits will be determined by the Board of Examiners

 |Written Examination||1||M||Short Quiz|

 |Written exercise||1||M||essay plan (linked to summative assessment Essay) in semester 1|

 Assessment Rationale And Relationship

-Essay will assess and provide feedback upon knowledge understanding and written communication; the group presentation will demonstrate understanding of the issues and concepts explored in the seminar programme and how these relate to the module themes; Exam will assess overall understanding of knowledge and issues presented in the module.
+The essay will assess and provide feedback upon students' understanding of the organisation theory presented in the module.
+The exam will assess students' overall understanding of knowledge and issues presented in the module.